hibbitts-design/grav-skeleton-course-hub/README.md

 ### Page Options for All Pages
 All pages support the following additional options:
 ```
-hidegitrepolink: true    # hide Git Repository edit link for this page
+hidegitrepoeditlink: true    # hide Git Repository edit link for this page
 gitrepoeditlinkurl: https://github.com/hibbitts-design/grav-skeleton-course-hub/tree/master/pages/01.home   # to override the automatically calculated Git Repository URL
 hidepagetitle: true     # hide the display of the title of this page
 ```